Gallery-of-Kaeon/Kaeon-FUSION/README.md

 If you downloaded Kaeon Origin prior to November 5, 2017, we recommend that you re-download it.

-Our beta implementation does not currently include implementations for any ONE+ directives.
+Our beta implementation does not currently include implementations for any ONE+ directives or the stack interface.
 It should also be noted that the Kaeon Origin IDE was developed and tested on a windows computer.
 To be specific:
 a Lenovo IdeaPad P500 laptop.